dala318/nordpool_planner/README.md

    - platform: nordpool_planner
      nordpool_entity: sensor.nordpool_kwh_fi_eur_3_095_024
      search_length: 10
+     var_search_length: sensor.need_electricity_within_h
      duration: 2
      accept_cost: 0.0
      accept_rate: 0.0
  ```

 `search_length` can be in the range of 2 to 24 and specifies how many hours ahead to serach for lowest price.

+`var_search_length` an entity that provides a numerical value in hours within which electricity is needed.

 `duration` specifies how large window in hours to slide forward in search for a minimum price.